 Do you allow dogs?

-Well-behaved dogs are allowed in all accommodations except Lodge rooms for $25 per night.
+Well-behaved dogs are allowed in all accommodations except Lodge rooms for $25 per night, which includes generous portions of high-quality dog food.
 We will pre-authorize your credit card for any damage that your pet may cause.
 If your dog is inclined to scratch or chew, we recommend leaving him at home as our accommodations are equipped with delicate hand-made furniture and nice linens.
 Owners are required to pick up after their dogs at all times on the property.

 Do you have accommodations for horses?